RustDT/MockLS/README.md

 # MockLS
-A mock language server using the LSP protocol, the purpose of which, is to help test LSP clients.
+A mock language server using the LSP protocol, for the purpose of helping testing LSP clients.
+MockLS is written is Rust.

 **WORK IN PROGRESS!**